suigeneriscr/dacpac/README.md

 Description
 ===========

-Deploy Microsoft Visual Studio database project using DacServices of the SQL Server Data Tools
+Provides database tools for deploy Visual Studio database projects.
+Use the DacServices tools of the SQL Server Data Tools package

 Requirements
 ============